Cookies are small text files that are dropped on a user’s browser by a website when they visit the site.

 Many cookies, marketing cookies especially, notoriously track data about users, such as their IP addresses and their browsing activity.

-With the GDPR (General Data Protection Regulation), tracking cookies may only be set once the user has given their consent to it.
+With the General Data Protection Regulation (GDPR), tracking cookies may only be set once the user has given their consent to it.
+This means that tracking cookies are not allowed to operate, collect and process user data without the affirmative consent of the user.

 Usually, this information is used for targeted marketing, to direct and display advertisements as precisely as possible to relevant segments of the internet users, that is, potential customers.

-For information on web user tracking without cookies, check out our article website tracking.
+For information on web user tracking without cookies, check out our article on website tracking.

 Almost all websites drop cookies of first and third party provenance on users’ browsers.
 Some are necessary for the website to function properly, some serve statistics purposes, most track users for marketing purposes.